applebg/ParkingSpaceSharingPlatform/README.md

   5. On a browser, go to http://127.0.0.1:5000

 ## Project Explaination
-In modern society, utilization of limited space resoruces has attracted the attention of some scholars.
+In modern society, optimal utilization of limited space resoruces has attracted the attention of some scholars.
 It would be nice if we can make good use of limited space resources.
 To do this, I used optimization algorithms to solve space allocation problems.
 ### Problem Scenario